dyascj/cozy-rss/README.md

-# Cozy RSS Reader
+# CozyRSS

-A full-featured, self-hosted RSS reader built with Next.js 15, featuring user accounts, SQLite database, and a beautiful three-column interface.
+A modern, full-featured RSS reader built with Next.js 16 and Supabase, featuring OAuth authentication and a beautiful three-column interface.

 ## Table of Contents